-Have you ever asked yourself the following questions: “Are the traditions of Easter Biblical?
+Have you asked yourself: "Are the traditions of Easter Biblical?
 Why is the Resurrection of Jesus Christ called Easter?
 Are Easter rabbits and eggs mentioned in the Bible?"

-It will shock most Christians to discover that none of the traditions of Easter are Biblical.
-As a matter of fact, Easter is the name of a heathen god and found in the Bible only one time in the book of Acts (in the KJV Bible).
-Unfortunately, this word was placed in scripture by error, the word Easter is a mistranslation.
-Meaning it is not in the original manuscripts!
-The correct word is “Pascha” in the manuscripts, meaning Passover.
+It would shock most Christians to discover none of the Easter traditions are Biblical.
+As a matter of fact, the word Easter is the name of a heathen goddess, a word found only one time in the King James Bible.
+Worse yet, the word Easter was placed into the book of Acts in error, Easter is a mistranslation.

 Before we start our Bible study, let us ask our Father for wisdom and understanding of His Word, in Jesus Name Amen.

 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.

 Acts 12:4 is the only place you will find the word “Easter” in the King James Bible.
 Again, in Greek this word is "pascha" which means "Passover".
 I must point out, "passover" was correctly translated 48 times in the Old Testament, and 28 times in the New Testament.
 It is inconceivable to think how the Bible translators could have made such a grave error.
 An error that was corrected in all modern versions of the Bible.